slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Life is a balancing act.
 Most things are not binary.

 The dose makes the poison: excess turns good into bad.
 The hardest skill is knowing when to stop.
 Balance isn’t equal time in every area of your life either, it’s steady progress in health, wealth, relationships, and growth.

+_How to balance an imbalance?_ Overcompensate.
+Many people draw their deepest passion from the very thing they once struggled with.

 > *"Where there is too much, something is missing." (...)
 "Sunshine all the time makes a desert."